Krishnanshu-Khanna/chat-resume-ai/README.md

 ## Contact

-For any inquiries, please reach out to Krishnanshu Khanna at krishnanshu.khanna@gmail.com.
+For any inquiries, please reach out to me at krishnanshu.khanna@gmail.com.

 ---